 2020 has easily been the strangest year in the Coffee Spot’s history.
 Things started off normally, with my (at that point) annual trip to a sunny part of America (California, this time, followed by a week in Phoenix, a week in northern Arizona and a long weekend in Portland, Maine).
 I was back in the USA in February and March, a trip that was abruptly cut short by the COVID-19 pandemic.
 And that was it as far as travel went.
 For a long time, even visiting coffee shops was out of the question.
 A strange year indeed.

-Thanks to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page, and looked at my pictures on Instagram.
+Thanks to everyone who’s stuck with the Coffee Spot this year, following me on Twitter, liking my Facebook page, and looking at my Instagram pictures.
 While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
 Without you, it really would be pointless.

-Before we go on, check out who won what in last year’s Awards in the gallery.
+Before we go on, let’s check out who won what in last year’s Awards in the gallery.

 Anyway, enough of the numbers.
-Without further ado, let’s see what the award categories are this year.
+Let’s see what the award categories are this year.
 Don’t forget that as the shortlists for each Award are published between now and New Year’s Eve, you will be able to click on the Award title to see who is in the running.